 This would be a major step in ending the HIV epidemic in Canada, where new cases would be rare events.
 Certain populations continue to have unacceptably high incidence rates of HIV and we need to eliminate the structural barriers that prevent access to the information, tools and supports people need to manage their sexual health.

 To reach or exceed the UNAIDS target of 90% of people living with HIV diagnosed, we feel that we must dramatically expand our testing efforts to reach as early as possible those who are infected, and reduce the number of undiagnosed to less than 5%.

 Improved Health Outcomes for People Living with HIV in Canada

-While some provincial health systems are doing well at engaging and supporting people to use antiretroviral treatment, to stay in care, and achieve viral suppression, far too many people are still being diagnosed too late - and being diagnosed late has a serious effect on the individual's health, and importantly, can put other partners at risk for acquiring HIV.
+While some provincial health systems are doing well at engaging and supporting people to use antiretroviral treatment, stay in care, and achieve viral suppression, far too many people are still being diagnosed too late.
+This has a serious effect on the individual's health, and importantly, can put other partners at risk for acquiring HIV.

 Stamping out HIV Stigma

 HIV continues to be very stigmatized which affects people's willingness to be tested and seek/engage in care, their sense of self, community and belonging, their access to services and ability to seek social support.
 It also affects public policy and support for HIV prevention initiatives, particularly harm reduction services.